 On 1 July 2015 safety checking regulations for the children’s workforce came into force.

-The regulations require all paid people who work with children for government-funded organisations to be safety checked, and to have these safety checks updated every three years.
-This also applies to unpaid people working with children as part of an educational or vocational training course.
+The regulations require all paid people who work with children or tamariki for government-funded organisations to be safety checked, and to have these safety checks updated every three years.
+This also applies to unpaid people working with children or tamariki as part of an educational or vocational training course.

 The new safety checking regulations will make it easier to identify the small number of people who are a risk to children.